TobleMiner/bash-shenanigans/README.md

 A collection of tools one can write in bash but probably shouldn't.

+# BIND zonefile checker

+Cursed Bash script for checking syntax + serial increment of BIND zonefiles.
+Intended for use with GitLab CI.

 # mkflashimage

 Simple tool to construct flash images from single, per partition files.